kiko-serra/PFL_PROJECT2/README.md

 This game is played on a NxM board (say 8x8), with a number of red and black stones facing each other on each board edge.

 ### Gameplay

-The players are Black and Red, with Black going first.
+There are 2 players, `Player 1` is Red and `Player 2` is Black, with Red going first.
 Each has a supply of stones in their color.
-Jumpers are with capilized letters, Slippers are with lower case letters (i.e R-red jumper. b-black slipper).
+**Jumpers** are capitalized letters, while **Slippers** are lower case letters (`R` stands for a red jumper, while `b` for a black slipper).

 On each turn, a player can take one of the following actions:

-- Move any number of cells to the right or left depending on the color of the stone.
+- If you are the `Player 1` (`Player 2`), you can move any number of cells to the right (left).
-- When moving a jumper they can jump over one stone above or below them, landing on the immediate adjacent cell (this is only valid if that cell is empty) , demoting that stone to a slipper (if it was a jumper).
+- When moving a jumper they can jump over one stone above or below them, landing on the immediate adjacent cell, if that cell is empty, demoting the jumped stone to a slipper (if it was a jumper).

 Wins the player that made the last move.